Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 variables can be different <span style="color:C9A176">data types</span>, which we define, to tell the computer what 'stuff' something is.
 Some languages (like JavaScript, Python, Ruby, ect.) do not necessitate explicit data type definition.
 They are called <span style="color:C9A176">dynamically typed</span> (or untyped) languages.
 Java is **not** one of those languages.
 You will need to specify everything from start to finish.
 For example, if we want to define a simple integer (number), like 4, the compilier doesn't know what '4' is, therefore, we add <span style="color:C9A176">int</span> in front of it, thus defining 4 for the computer

+Java, like every programming language can do automatic conversions, which is when you force (cast) a type uppon a variable of another type.
+Conversions towards higher values can work while conversions towards lower values are not recommended since information will be lost or the system will crash.
+For example, you can convert an integer (4) to a double (4.0) without a problem.
+The compiler will simply add the decimal point.
+But, converting the double (4.5) to the integer (4), Java will not do a rounding.
+It will simply remove the decimal point.

+> <span style="color:#2C6485"> For the type casting reference in Java see  <a href="https://storage.googleapis.com/www.examclouds.com/primitives/widening-conversions.png"><span style="color:#2C6485">**AUTOMATIC CONVERSION IN JAVA**</a>

 <br>